 A bursary is a is a non-repayable award; all applicants must be full-time students and must show genuine financial need.
 To be eligible for any needs-based bursary, students must complete and submit the Financial Assistance Profile application, which can be found on the Student Services website, by October 31st of each year.
 The Office of the Registrar also has information about University-wide bursaries.

 Awarded to full-time students in the Department of Earth Sciences on the basis of financial need and academic achievement.
 For all candidates registered in second year of any program in Earth Sciences, the minimum academic requirement is 75% overall average in first year courses.
 For all candidates registered in third or fourth year of an Honors Specialization, Major, or Specialization in Earth Sciences, the minimum academic requirement is a 75% cumulative average from all courses designated as principal courses.
+Application forms can be obtained from the Office of the Registrar, and must be completed and returned by September 30.
 These awards were made possible by a bequest to Foundation Western by the late Ruth V. Lumsden (BA'79) and Robert O. Lumsden (BA'78).
-Value: 15 @ up to $1,000 each.

 How to apply: Complete and submit the Financial Assistance Profile application which can be found on the Student Services Site by October 31st.